front-end-intermediate/5-express/readme.md

 PORT=3000
 ```

-Be sure to replace the DATABASE with your own url.
+Be sure to replace the DATABASE with your own url!!!

 Install a helper [dotenv](https://www.npmjs.com/package/dotenv):